0023jas/ASCII-to-Image/README.md

 - Torch
 - Torchvision

-All the correct versions of the libraries above apart from Python and Jupyter Notebook can be installed using the command below:
+All the correct versions of the libraries above apart from Python and Jupyter Notebook can be installed using the command:

 `pip install -r requirements.txt`
 ## Process